jmf422/Daphnia-MA-lines/README.md

 Next, run this command:
     `pl mp.compile.updated.pl read_1.rep.mp read_2.rep.mp out`

 The < out > can be anything you want the output to be named.
 You will get two output files: output\_base.rep.mpx and output\_base.unique.mpx.
+These perl scripts were provided by K.H-C Wei.

 The .rep.mpx file will contain the (symmetrical) matrix you want where each cell is the number of reads where the respective repeats are found in the two mate pairs (i.e. how many times you see a AAGAG in both reads, and AAGAG with AACAC, etc).

 The R code for analyzing these matrices is in the script
-    Interspersion_analysis_final.Rmd
+    FileS5.Rmd
 which includes the usage of the
     run_get_ni,nj.sh script.